Ep. 32 – Washington 529 College Savings Plan – Post Coronavirus – What’s New, What’s The Same

 To watch video interview on YouTube.

-Washington State has two 529 college savings plans, the GET Guaranteed Education Tuition 529 Prepaid Tuition Program and the DreamAhead College Investment Plan which provide families with two powerful tools to save toward college goals.
+Washington 529 College Savings Plans include two plans, the GET Guaranteed Education Tuition 529 Prepaid Tuition Program and the DreamAhead College Investment Plan which provide families with two powerful tools to save toward college goals.
 You can start here for info on both plans.

 We did this interview in the early days of the Coronavirus pandemic in the Spring of 2020.
 We talk about some of the effects of the recent situation.